IBM/data-prep-kit/data-processing-lib/doc/transform-tutorials.md

 implement `main()` that makes use of a Transform Configuration to start the Ray runtime and execute the transforms.

 Roughly speaking the following steps are completed to establish transforms in the RayWorkers
-1. Launcher parses the CLI parameters using the Transform Configuration,
+1. Launcher parses the CLI parameters using an ArgumentParser configured with its own CLI parameters along with those of the Transform Configuration,
 2. Launcher passes the Transform Configuration and CLI parameters to the [RayOrchestrator](../src/data_processing/ray/transform_orchestrator.py)
 3. RayOrchestrator creates the Transform Runtime using the Transform Configuration and its CLI parameter values
 4. Transform Runtime creates transform initialization/configuration including the CLI parameters,